techtown-training/microservices-bootcamp/exercise/aws/fargate/runningContainers.md

 ### Let the Instructor know

-Send a screenshot of the webpage provided by your Fargate task.
+Send a screenshot of the webpage provided by your Fargate task to the instructor.

 ___